SoK-PPDS/SoK-PPDS.github.io/evaluation_results.md

 We evaluate six DL-based approaches on two datasets (MNIST and Fashion-MNIST), under five scenarios (non-private, two standard, and two challenging).

-We measure their utility (by classifier accuracy) and fidelity (by FID and IS) of the .
+We measure the utility (by classifier accuracy) and fidelity (by FID and IS) of the synthesized data.
 For classification, we adopt 13 classifiers, including MLP, CNN, and 11 scikit-learn classifiers.

 We present the full results below.

-Table 1: **Full evaluation results on MNIST**.
+Table 2: **Full evaluation results on MNIST**.
 Each subtable below corresponds to one scenario.

-Table 1-a: Non-private scenario.
+Table 2-a: Non-private scenario.

 |             | MLP  | CNN  | logistic_reg | random_forest | gaussian_nb | bernoulli_nb | linear_svc | decision_tree | lda  | adaboost | bagging | gbm  | xgboost | FID   | IS  |
 |-------------|------|------|--------------|---------------|-------------|--------------|------------|---------------|------|----------|---------|------|---------|-------|-----|